jarrodbb/Note-Taker/README.md

 Note Taker

-## Desciption
+## Description

 Application to write and save notes so the user can organise their thoughts and keep track of tasks

 The User is required to input a Title and Text for the note.
 Once saved, it will be displayed on the side of the application along with any previous notes.

-The user us also given the funcitonality to delete any prefered note
+The user us also given the functionality to delete any preferred note

 ## Table of Contents